 - You must have basic computing skills including word processing and be able to navigate the web.

 - To gain insight into your readiness for learning online, complete the Readiness Index for Learning Online (RILO).

 - To have a successful experience in online courses, make sure that your computer is set up with the minimum acceptable operating system and software.
 Read more about those requirements.

 - Are you new to IU's Canvas online learning management system?
 Save time and effort--refer to the Canvas and Technology Orientation document first!

 How do I receive a replacement contact hour record?

 You can request a replacement contact hour record by emailing us at email@example.com.
-We need to know your first and last name, the name of the course or conference you completed/attended, and the date you participated.
-Note that if you request a name change on your replacement contact hour record, an additional fee and documentation will be required.
+We need to know your first and last name, the name of the course or conference you completed/attended, and the date (year is required and month if available) you participated, so that we can confirm that we have a valid record on file.

 - A $50 administrative fee will be charged for any check returned due to insufficient funds.

 Yes we are!

 The Indiana University School of Nursing Center for Professional Development and Lifelong Learning is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission of Accreditation.